Third-party contracts: how to regain control of third-party paper

 Playbooks have become a buzzword in business, but they are critical to ensuring that procedures are followed properly when reviewing and agreeing a third party contract, and that any risks have been minimized.

-Want to gain control over third party contracts?
-Juro is an all-in-one contract automation platform that helps visionary legal counsel and the teams they enable to agree and manage contracts in one unified workspace.
-Keen to find out more?
-Hit the green button below.
+Juro’s intelligent contract automation platform helps visionary legal counsel and the teams they enable to agree and manage contracts in one unified workspace - regardless of whose paper they’re on.

 Liked what you read?
 Stay in touch for all the latest insights.